nsrr/sof-documentation/pages/eeg-spectral-analysis.md

 ## Current Approaches

 The current gold standard approach to applying spectral analysis to EEG studies involves manual identification and removal of EEG artifacts prior to performing spectral analysis.
-Commercial software tools for manually identifying artifacts and performing spectral analysis are commonly provided as part of an EEG data collection system or can be purchased as a standalone software product.
+Commercial software tools for manually identifying artifacts and performing spectral analysis are commonly provided as part of an EEG data collection system or can be purchased as a stand-alone software product.
 Our estimates for performing spectral analysis with manual artifact detection by the gold standard approach range between 1 and 2 hours per lead in each study.
 Although commercial software tools provide a turnkey solution for analyzing small numbers of sleep studies, the cost of manual artifact detection can become prohibitive when epidemiological scale (thousands of studies) of spectral analysis is required.

 ## NSRR Approach